Montecito, California (Including a Map)

 That’s where we found a small library, church, gas station, post office, and market—plus quiet eateries and shops in the Montecito Village, San Ysidro, and Pierre Lafond buildings.

-A calm and treed neighborhood village, upper Montecito felt like the small quaint town where I grew up, with just a tad more polish.
+A calm and treed neighborhood village, upper Montecito felt like the small quaint town where I grew up, but with polish.
 It felt so relaxing.

 Montecito Lower Village